matrix-org/matrix.org/implementation-guides/client/src/e2e.md

 #### Creating a new Olm session

-If the client does not already have an Olm session established with a device that it needs to send a Megolm session to, it must create a new Olm session.
+If the client does not already have an Olm session established with a device that it needs to send a Megolm session to (established either by itself or by the other device), it must create a new Olm session.
 To do so, it first fetches the device's fingerprint and identity keys, if it does not already have them (by calling [`POST /keys/query`]((https://spec.matrix.org/v1.1/client-server-api/#post_matrixclientv3keysquery))), claims a one-time key (by calling [`POST /keys/claim`](https://spec.matrix.org/v1.1/client-server-api/#post_matrixclientv3keysclaim)), checks the signatures on them, and then creates the Olm session.
 When the client encrypts the Megolm session with the Olm session and sends it to the other device, this will provide the other device the information necessary to create the Olm session on its side.

 C++:
 ```c++